billmoss/CoreDataMigrations-DefaultMigration/README.md

 Demo 4 project from my Core Data Migrations talk at San Antonio iOS Meetup.

 The demo is run the same as Demo 2.

-Differences include we now have mapping models and a custom TopicToTopic migration policy.
+Differences include addition of mapping models and a custom TopicToTopic migration policy.

 In this demo, the use of these mappings and policy code accomplish the following:
 * Model1->Model2.
 We set the timeBudget to be 20% of the topic content length…vs defaulting to 5 min.
 This is done using a value expression in the mapping model.